Historic Preservation Board

 - The Historic Preservation Board (HPB) purpose is to the preservation and protection of buildings of historic significance.

 - The HPB shall issue a certificate of appropriateness for renovations or alterations to regulated historic structures within the Historic District.

 - The HPB shall require evidence of a certificate of appropriateness prior to authorizing the development order of building permit approvals for historic structures.

 - All minutes of the Historic Preservation Board shall be filed with the Planning and Development Department.

 Note: Appointed members of City boards and committees are required by law to file a financial disclosure with the Florida Commission on Ethics.
 The reporting form and instructions will be sent to appointed members each year through the Santa Rosa County Supervisor of Elections office.

-If you are interested in serving on any of the Boards, please call 983-5411 or fill out the Board Survey form (PDF).
+If you are interested in serving on any of the Boards, please call 983-5411 or fill out the Board Appointment Survey Form.

 |John Ellis (Chair)||September 11, 2019|